 - It is thought that left-handed people are more flexible and adaptable, as they are often challenged in a world that is made for right-handed people.
 The left hand is also controlled by the right side of the brain, the one associated with emotion and creative qualities such as music and art.

 - Many respected and famous people are left-handed.
-American Presidents Barack Obama, Ronald Reagan, and Bill Clinton are part of the club, as was Jimi Hendrix, one of the biggest rock stars in the world, renowned for playing a right-handed guitar with his left hand.
+American Presidents Barack Obama, Ronald Reagan, and Bill Clinton are part of the club, and so too are famous musicians Céline Dion and Jimi Hendrix, who was one of the biggest rock stars in the world, renowned for playing a right-handed guitar with his left hand.